privau/searxng/README.md

 * Clone this repo: ```git clone https://github.com/privau/searxng.git```

-* After making your changes to the theme in `src/less` make sure to update `src/css` by running `update.sh`.
+* Make your changes to the theme within `src/less`

+* Build the static files by running `update.sh`.
 This step requires python, npm and make.
+It's recommended to run this within the development container.

 * You can build the docker container locally by running (check out the base branch for the alpine base with the needed python packages): ```docker build --pull -f ./Dockerfile -t searxng-dev:latest .```

 * Run the local container with: ```docker run -it --rm -p 8080:8080 searxng-dev:latest```

-* Alternatively, you can build and run the docker container using `./development.sh`
+* Alternatively, you can build the static files, build the docker image and run the docker container using `./development.sh`

 ## Environment Variables (all optional: if not set -> using default settings)